nansencenter/DA-tutorials/notebooks/scripts/T3 - Bayesian inference.md

 ## Linear-Gaussian Bayes' rule (1D)

-In response to this computational difficulty, we try to be smart and do something more analytical ("pen-and-paper"): we only compute the parameters (mean and (co)variance) of the posterior pdf.
+To address this computational difficulty, we can take a more analytical ("pen-and-paper") approach: instead of computing the full posterior, we compute only its parameters (mean and (co)variance).
-This is doable and quite simple in the linear-Gaussian case, i.e. when $\ObsMod$ is linear (i.e. just a number).
+This is straightforward in the linear-Gaussian case, i.e. when $\ObsMod$ is linear (just a number).
 For readability, the unknown, $x$, is colored.

 - Given the prior of $p(\color{darkorange}{x}) = \NormDist(\color{darkorange}{x} \mid x\supf, P\supf)$
 - and a likelihood $p(y|\color{darkorange}{x}) = \NormDist(y \mid \ObsMod \color{darkorange}{x},R)$,